 Your home can be adapted to enable you to stay safe, mobile and independent, and you can find practical advice in this section.
 The NHS Choices website also has some useful information about aids and equipment, including available funding.

-Devices to help with everyday living can help you remain independent at home as they ensure a minor event does not turn into a crisis.
-When something significant happens an alarm is raised and an appropriate response is provided promptly.
-Information about how you can access this system can be found on this section.
+Telecare can ensure a minor event does not turn into a crisis.
+When something significant happens an alarm is raised and an appropriate response is provided promptly information Telecare can be found on this section.

 This can be difficult if you live alone.
-In West Sussex, the British Red Cross's Support at Home scheme and Age UK's Home from Hospital scheme may be able to provide support to you when you leave hospital.
+In West Sussex, the British Red Cross's Support at Home scheme and Home from Hospitalscheme run in partnership with Age UK Horsham District, Age UK West Sussex & Guild Care (Adur & Worthing),may be able to provide support to you when you leave hospital.